-Our DSL team includes a member/s of our senior leadership team.
-We also have Deputy DSLs (DDSL) within our staffing group.
+Our DSL team includes three members of our senior leadership team.
+There is the lead DSL and two DDSLs.
 Whilst one of the DSLs is referred to the 'lead' and will coordinate the DSL team, they are all trained at the same level to ensure that at all times one or more of them are available to carry out all of their designated functions in safeguarding.

 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via admin@bishopwood.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s)
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+DSLs can work outside of the hours of the school day, or during holiday periods, when matters of support or a child protection matter arises. - If non-urgent matters arise out of school hours, our DSL can be contacted, if necessary by emailing the headteacher, Emma Hall, : head@birchwoodavenue.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s): Deputy head, Amy James, works in school all week and Assistant Head, Kim Swash, is in school Monday to Wednesday.
+There are posters around the school environment identifying the DSL and DDSLs. - If the school's DSL and deputies are not available or cannot be reached, please email admin@birchwoodavenue.herts.sch.uk or head@birchwoodavenue.herts.sch.uk .
+If you have a safeguarding concern, and are unable to speak to school, please report this to Children's Services on 0300 1234 043